rhoai-mlops/mlops-instructions/docs/3-from-studio-to-stage/1-gitops.md

   echo https://$(oc get route/minio-ui -n <TEAM_NAME>-mlops --template='{{.spec.host}}')
   ```

 🪄🪄 Magic!
 You’ve now deployed Argo CD and got it to manually deploy an application for you.
-Next up, we’ll make Argo CD do some REAL GitOps 🪄🪄
+Next up, we’ll make Argo CD do some more GitOps 🪄🪄